jeancsanchez/JcPlayer/README.md

 ##Getting Started
-You only need  a JcPlayerView on your Layout Activity.
+You only need  a JcPlayerView on your Layout Activity/Fragment.
 All the controls and everything else are created by the player view itself.
 ```xml
 <com.example.jean.jcplayer.JcPlayerView
     android:id="@+id/jcplayer"